 There were fine idols of Shree Raman, Bharathan, Lakshmanan and Shatrughnan which were installed and worshipped in Dwarka by Shree Krishnan.
 After the swargarohana of Sri Krishna the city of Dwarka was engulfed in the sea and these idols got submerged in the sea water.
 Till the beginning of the Kaliyuga, these idols were lying like that in sea.

-One day during fishing by a group of fisherman in the sea, the idols were caught in the net of the fishermen.
+In this Kaliyuga, one day during fishing by a group of fisherman in the arabian sea near the kelara coast, the idols were caught in the net of the fishermen.
 They had seen a flash of light [Divya Thejus] emanating from the idols and were astonished to see that.
 The chief of the fishermen and some other had gone to the nearby ancestors of the 'Vakkayt Kaimal' and informed of the incident.

 Those who heard about the incident gathered in large numbers there.
 'Kaimal' and other chiefs of the locality arrived at the site of the idols.
 Famous 'thantries' and astrologers were summoned.
 They all discussed in details about the 'Vigraha Mahatmya' and about the ideal and sacred place and location for the installation of the idols.
 It was decided after prasnam that the idol of Sri Rama was to be installed at Triprayar, Sri Bharathan at Irinjalakkuda, Sri Lakshmana's idol at Moozhikkulam and idol of Sri Shatrughna at an adjacent place called Payammel.

 At that time an 'ashareeri' was heard pronouncing that a golden peacock will be seen crouching in the sky and the holy idol of Sri Rama is to be installed just below that place.